-In May 2022, the Health and Care Bill 2022 completed the parliamentary process and received Royal Assent, meaning it has formed part of UK law.
-This is a welcome and important step on the journey towards establishing integrated care systems on a statutory footing, which takes place on 1 July 2022.
+In May 2022, the Health and Care Bill 2022 was passed.
+This was a welcome and important step on the journey towards establishing integrated care systems on a statutory footing, which took place on 1 July 2022.

 In Lancashire and South Cumbria our partnership across health and care within our integrated care system is called Lancashire and South Cumbria Health and Care Partnership.